Data collection is step one in a process or project designed to answer questions about the real world.

 4. Save time and resources

-Perform review as data is uploaded to identify and resolve issues quickly.
+Perform reviews as data is uploaded to identify and resolve issues quickly.

 Overview of GIS Data Collection